 just normal.
 Exactly.
 Yeah,

-my blood pressure was perfect.
-And sure enough, we were expecting about an eight hour surgery.
+My blood pressure was perfect.
+And sure enough, we were expecting about an eight-hour surgery.
 And we were done in four.
 Wow.
 Yeah.
 So recovery after that took a while.
-To come to and to come out of Yeah, all this stuff.
+To come to and go out of all this stuff.
 And then

 yeah.
 And when I woke up, I was going into the I was in, I was in recovery.
-And my family came in and it became really emotional.
+And my family came in, and it became emotional.
 And they were going to kick them out.
-So I wanted to not have them kicked out.
-So I started to balance breath again to bring my vitals down so there wouldn’t be kicked out.
+So, I wanted not to have them kicked out.
+So I balanced my breath again to bring my vitals down so they wouldn’t be kicked out.
 Right.
-So I managed to do that for quite a while.
-But of course the emotions were all over the place.
+So, I managed to do that for quite a while.
+But, of course, the emotions were all over the place.

 So when I woke up, I realized that I couldn’t walk.
-Now the way I found out that I couldn’t walk was I needed to go to the loo because they ask you after surgery, do you want to go to the toilet?
-We need to the toilet, we need to get everything moving again.
+I discovered that I couldn’t walk because I needed to go to the loo.
+After all, they asked me, after surgery, do you want to go to the toilet?
+We need to go to the bathroom and get everything moving again.
 I said fine.
-And this most sweetest little short. petite nurse came and said to me, I’ll help you go to the loo.
+And this sweetest little short.
+The petite nurse said, ” I’ll help you go to the loo.
 Hold me.
-Put your arm around me Hold me and I’ll take you
+Put your arm around me.
+Hold me, and I’ll take you.

-Well, I couldn’t feel my left side because one of the complications from surgery was that they interfered with something that meant that I have permanent numbness on my left side, which means I didn’t know where my foot was, and that it was on the ground.
-And as soon as I got out of bed I collapsed.
+Well, I couldn’t feel my left side because one of the complications from surgery was that they interfered with something that meant that I had permanent numbness on my left side, which meant I didn’t know where my foot was and that it was on the ground.
+As soon as I got out of bed, I collapsed.

 Of course.
 Yeah.
-Because I mean, if you couldn’t feel your foot you don’t you don’t strengthen the leg.
+Because I mean, if you couldn’t feel your foot, you don’t strengthen the leg.
 There’s a whole lot that happens there

 I screamed initially.
-And then I got back into bed and realize like, Oh, well, we’ll just have to do this another way.
+And then I got back into bed and realized,” Oh, well, we’ll just have to do this another way.

 The fun way